RCG Home Rescue Team

 Fast-Track Sales

-If selling is the best option, we move fast.
+If selling is the best option, we move efficiently.
 35 days average on market.
 We understand foreclosure deadlines.

 Short Sale Negotiation